ivanjureta/new-concept-networks/book/ilang_book_draft_in_progress.md

 But what kind of error is this?
 The Glossary is carefully constructed, so this cannot be a naïve error of including, then forgetting about the need to define several terms.
 Instead, we can see them not as being in the language and defined by Authenticity, but as being highlighted in the language, depending on Authenticity, yet remaining without own definientia.

-These kinds of issues can be hinted at by building a Definition Network, and computing, for each node, its incoming and outgoing edges.
+These kinds of issues can be hinted at by building an Internal Dependency Network, and computing, for each node, its incoming and outgoing edges.
 To detect them, rather than only work on hints, we need to create another view of the set of definitions, called the Dependency Network, and discussed already in earlier Chapters.

-A dependency network is a directed graph, where:
+A internal dependency network is a directed graph, where:
 * For labels, we have:
     * **Definienda** is the set of labels, each element is a definiendum.
     * **Definientia** is the set of definiens labels, each element is a definiens.